P-kai/EasyNanoMeta/README.md

 Then, download the EasyNanoMeta.sif (xxx) to your computer.

 ### 2. Use the pipeline through shell scripts
+#### Readme.md
+Introduction
-#### Readme.md: Introduction
+#### install.sh
-#### install.sh: Dependencies installation.
+Dependencies installation.
 Folowing the script to install tools for nanopore metagenomic analysis.
+#### pipeline.sh
-#### pipeline.sh: Command-line analysis for Linux.
+Command-line analysis for Linux.
 A guidance for analyzing nanopore metagenomic data.
-#### Python scripts for data analysis: We provided many scripts for data processing.
+#### Python scripts for data analysis
+We provided many scripts for data processing.
 For examples:
 Functional gene abundance calculation:
 ``$ python abundance_calculate.py --help``